 Clarity and Concreteness

-Michael Civitelli, Director of Sales and Business Development / Parking for SWARCO, says,
+Michael Civitelli, Director of Sales and Business Development for a variety of technology companies, says,

 “The biggest rewards in a product based role are the clarity and the concreteness of the business solutions.
 My customers know what I am offering them: I sell products that enhance mobility and parking systems.
 When I was a consultant, a big part of the job was helping the client to define the deliverable.
 Once a consulting report is generated, the recommendations may or may not be implemented.
 With products, it is much more clear to the client what the product is and what they will do with it once they buy it.”